 Some Recommended and Reliable Companies

 - V Care Tours and Travel is an excellent small company with personalized service for hiring quality cars and drivers in Rajasthan.
 I used them when traveling there with my mother and the experience was impeccable.
 The owner, Deepak Dandh, is really genuine and helpful.
 What's particularly noteworthy is that they work in co-ownership with the drivers.
 This means that the drivers own the vehicles, thereby increasing service standards and vehicle quality.
-The company also offers hotel bookings for a handpicked range of heritage properties and boutique homestays in Rajasthan.
+The company recently introduced day and night tours of Jaipur in iconic Ambassador cars.
+They also offers hotel bookings for a handpicked range of heritage properties and boutique homestays in Rajasthan.

 - Namaste India Tours is a small company that's been arranging tours by car (predominantly in Rajasthan) since 1994.
 They offer a number of pre-planned circuits, as well as personalized itineraries.
 All trips depart from Delhi.
 Click here for information and rates.

 - Magic Tours of India began in Mumbai and has expanded to popular tourist destinations all over the country.
 As well as custom tours, they arrange transport and guides.
 Click here for contact details.

 - Swagatam Tours is one of the largest tour and travel companies in India.
 They have an extensive network and presence all over the country (with their head office in Delhi and branches in Mumbai, Chennai and Bangalore), plus a large transportation fleet of all kinds of vehicles.

 - Car Rental Delhi (a division of Kalka Travels) has been operating for more than 25 years and has a fleet of more than 30 vehicles, specializing in north India.
 Pricing is competitive and service personalized, with separate contact staff for domestic and international tourists.
 Notably, the company also guarantees that they don't have any commissioned-based relationships with shops or businesses.